 The Company has limited financial resources, no sources of operating cash flows and no assurances that sufficient funding will be available to continue to carry on its business and develop its mineral properties.
-Although the Company received the net proceeds from the Private Placements and currently has sufficient working capital to fund its operations and currently planned exploration activities, further funding may be required in the future.

 Industry

 The Company is engaged in the exploration of mineral properties, an inherently risky business.
 There is no assurance that funds spent on the exploration and development of a mineral deposit will result in the discovery of an economic ore body.
 Most exploration projects do not result in the discovery of commercially mineable ore deposits.